 The Social Construction of Childhood – A Comparative Approach

 A good way to illustrate the social construction of childhood is to take a comparative approach – that is, to look at how children are seen and treated in other times and places than their own.
-Three fairly well-known examples of how childhood can vary in other countries include:
+Four fairly well-known examples of how childhood can vary in other countries include:

 - Child Labour – In some cultures children are seen as an ‘economic asset’ and expected to engage in paid work – In Less developed countries children are often seen as a source of cheap (free) labour on the farm, in the home or in sweat shops where the wage can help boost the family income.

 - Forced Marriage – In some countries, young teenage girls are sometimes coerced into arranged marriage without their consent, taking on the duties of a wife or mother at a young age.
 This is well-documented in India and Ethiopia, for example.

 Philippe Aries – A Radical View on The Social Construction of Childhood